DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-2-ect-self-study-activities.md

 ## Review: 5 mins

-Read the case studies on this module’s topics, or the one or two that are most relevant to the evaluative question you are investigating.
+Read the case studies on this module's topics, or the one or two that are most relevant to the evaluative question you are investigating.
 As you read, reflect on:

 1. how similar this scenario is to your own situation
 2. how, despite any differences there may be to your own context, this case study may still be relevant to you